 I think that many of people are generally unaware of what’s actually in most of the food they eat and will generally eat things that taste nice whether they’re healthy or not.
 Thankfully though, in recent times there has been an increase in awareness within the general population (one could say a trend) regarding the quality of the food we eat and what effects it has on our health in general.

 This has lead more and more people to start avoiding processed foods and start including healthier, natural sources of nutrition in their diets.
 I believe that the overarching philosophy surrounding this movement can be linked to the growing emphasis on preventing illnesses and disease rather than relying on conventional or pharmaceutical cures to get the job done.
 One thing that everyone can agree on, is that prevention is better than the cure.

-Thankfully, finding healthier natural alternatives is becoming easier as the demand for them has grown and more suppliers have arisen as a result.
+Thankfully, finding healthier natural alternatives is becoming easier as the supply and demand for them grows.
 But the truth is that in most cases, the healthiest options are the ones that have been around for hundreds, if not thousands of years and occur naturally within the environment without needing artificial ingredients or unhealthy additives.